ballerina-platform/ballerina-dev-website/1.2/learn/testing-ballerina-code.md

 title: Testing Ballerina Code
 description: Learn how to use Ballerina's built-in test framework to write testable code.
 The test framework provides a set of building blocks to help write and run tests.
 keywords: ballerina, programming language, testing
-permalink: /learn/testing-ballerina-code/
+permalink: /1.2/learn/ testing-ballerina-code/
 active: testing-ballerina-code
 intro: Ballerina has a built-in test framework named Testerina.
 Testerina enables developers to write testable code.
 The test framework provides a set of building blocks to help write tests and a set of tools to help test.
 redirect_from:
-  - /learn/how-to-test-ballerina-code
+  - /1.2/learn/ how-to-test-ballerina-code
-  - /learn/how-to-test-ballerina-code/
+  - /1.2/learn/ how-to-test-ballerina-code/
   - /v1-2/learn/how-to-test-ballerina-code
   - /v1-2/learn/how-to-test-ballerina-code/
-  - /learn/testing-ballerina-code
+  - /1.2/learn/ testing-ballerina-code
 ---

 ## Writing and Running Tests